We are here to start something

 Misty Gardner – Program and Case Manager

-Mrs. Gardner joined the agency in 2018 as the Programs and Case Manager for Calhoun and Talladega Counties.
-Misty works in the Calhoun County satellite office and manages the Site, School, and Community Based Programs.
+Mrs. Gardner joined the agency in 2018 as the Case Manager for Calhoun and Talladega Counties.
+Misty is based out of our Calhoun County satellite office and manages the Site Based Programs, School Based Programs, and Community Based Programs.
+Misty is also our Programs Director.

 Keisha Rice – Case Manager

-Mrs. Rice joined agency in 2017 as a VISTA Volunteer.
-In 2019 she was hired as a part-time Case Manager for Etowah and Cherokee Counties.
+Mrs. Rice joined agency in 2017 as a VISTA Volunteer, in 2019 she was hired as a part-time Case Manager, and in 2021 she became a Full-time Case Manager for Etowah County.
+Keisha is based out of our Gadsden office and manages Site Based Programs, School Based Programs, and Community Based Programs.
+Keisha is also our Forms Assembly Manager.

 Casandra Maudsley – Case Manager

-Mrs. Maudsley joined our agency in 2020 as the Programs and Case Manager for Cherokee and Etowah Counties.
-Casandra works in our Gadsden office and manages the Site, School, Community Based Programs, and Outdoor Explorers Program.
+Mrs. Maudsley joined our agency in 2020 as a Case Manager for Cherokee and DeKalb Counties, and parts of Etowah County.
+Casandra is based out of our Gadsden office and manages Site Based Programs, School Based Programs, Community Based Programs, and Outdoor Explorers Program.
+Casandra also manages our website and Network for Good system.

 Board of Directors